MKesenheimer/fault-injection-library/README.md

 ## Purchasing the Pico Glitcher

-The Pico Glitcher can be purchased via the tindie online store: [https://www.tindie.com/products/faulty-hardware/picoglitcher-v21/](https://www.tindie.com/products/faulty-hardware/picoglitcher-v21/).
+The Pico Glitcher can be purchased from the tindie online store: [https://www.tindie.com/products/faulty-hardware/picoglitcher-v21/](https://www.tindie.com/products/faulty-hardware/picoglitcher-v21/).
+If you have questions or special requests, please feel free to contact me.

 ## Documentation